SLAAC and DHCPv6

 Stateless DHCPv6 Option

 The function of DHCPv6 is similar to DHCPv4.It also runs between a client and a server.
-Similar to DHCP for IPv4, DHCPv6 clients and DHCPv6 servers exchange DHCPv6 packets using the UDP.
+Like DHCP for IPv4, DHCPv6 clients and DHCPv6 servers exchange DHCPv6 packets using the UDP.
 In IPv6, packets cannot be broadcast; therefore, DHCPv6 uses multicast packets.
 In this case, DHCPv6 clients do not need to be configured with IPv6 addresses of DHCPv6 servers.

-In this option, the client used both information available in the RA message and DHCPv6 server.
-The client gets the addressing information from RA message, but additional parameters for configuration are available from a DHCPv6 server.
-The client creates its IPv6 global unicast address using the prefix and prefix length in the RA message, along with EUI-64 process or a randomly generated ID.
+In this option, the client used both information available in the RA message and a DHCPv6 server.
+The client gets the addressing information from the RA message, but additional parameters for configuration are available from a DHCPv6 server.
+The client creates its IPv6 global unicast address using the prefix and prefix length in the RA message, along with the EUI-64 process or a randomly generated ID.

 Router(config-if)# ipv6 nd other-config-flag